The meaning of the key GDPR terms used in this policy

 - there are no special categories of personal data or criminal records personal data involved in any way (see the definitions in section 1 above) without the prior approval of the Data Protection Manager and

-- the personal data does not relate to any M3 finance/accounting or human resources activities, unless the use has been approved in writing by Mike Ravenscroft or Liz Sayer respectively, and
+- the personal data does not relate to Company finance/accounting or human resources activities, unless the use has been approved in writing, and

 - they are not sending content to or making requests of any data subjects who may be offended or irritated as a consequence, or who have indicated they do not wish their personal data to be used as intended, and